European-XFEL/Karabo/doc/installation/binary.rst

 Step 2: Installing Devices
 --------------------------

 After installation, Karabo is still "empty".
 You first have to install some devices to do anything useful.
-You can think about devices like the apps on your smartphone.
 We have a repository of devices that after downloading and installing will be available in Karabo.

 Like the KaraboFramework itself, devices can be installed as binary packages or from sources.
 The binary installation typically is quicker and easier and you should use it if you do not want to further develop or bug-fix the devices (as no source code is shipped).